-Fortunately, shipping containers are inherently secure.
+Fortunately, shipping units are inherently secure.
 They are made of strong, robust and durable steel and have been designed to safely carry important cargo around the world, whether by sea, road or rail.

-However, if you are storing valuables or have customised your shipping container for specific personal or industrial applications, there may be additional security considerations to make.
-Because of this, many choose to enhance the security of their containers with locks.
+However, if you are storing valuables or have customised them for specific personal or industrial applications, there may be additional security considerations to make.
+Because of this, many choose to enhance the security with locks.
 Some people opt for the conventional padlock as their solution but as we’ll explore below, there are some weaknesses in their security that makes them less than reliable.

 Shipping Container Locking Solutions

-An alternative to the conventional padlock is to incorporate a locking system into the customisation of your shipping container.
-This would ensure that your locking system is fitted properly, is correctly integrated into your shipping container, and gives you the most effective and secure locking system possible.
+An alternative to the conventional padlock is to incorporate a locking system into the customisation stage.
+This would ensure that your locking system is fitted properly, is correctly integrated, and gives you the most effective and secure locking system possible.

 In the same way as a deadbolt would act on your bathroom door, you can install an inner bolt.
-This means that when you are inside of container, you can rest assured that other people will not be able to enter if you don’t want them to.
+This means that when you are inside, you can rest assured that other people will not be able to enter if you don’t want them to.